To browse the full list of courses available by academic department, visit Courses of Instruction.

 447 Advanced Organic Chemistry This course offers an advanced treatment of a selected group of topics in organic chemistry which could include: asymmetric synthesis, synthetic organometallic chemistry, combinatorial chemistry, solid-phase chemistry, heterocycles, carbohydrate chemistry, pericyclic reactions/frontier molecular orbitals, advanced spectroscopy, and/or natural products total synthesis.
 The emphasis of the course is to further understanding of fundamental concepts in organic chemistry including mechanism, structure, and/or synthesis.
 Prerequisite: CHEM 241 (Pelkey, Miller, offered occasionally)

 448 Biochemistry I The first part of this course involves the study of the structure, function, and physical properties of biological macromolecules.
 These include proteins, carbohydrates, and lipids, with particular emphasis on the kinetics and mechanisms of enzyme catalysis.
 The second part of the course deals with carbohydrate metabolic pathways, principles of bioenergetics, electron transport, and oxidative phosphorylation.
-Laboratory.
-Prerequisites: CHEM 241, or permission of the instructor.
-CHEM 320 is highly recommended.
+Prerequisites: CHEM 280 (or 190) and 241, or permission of the instructor.
 (Craig, K. Slade, offered annually)

 450 Independent Study (Offered each semester)